clemkoa/clemkoa.github.io/_posts/2023-07-18-attention-details.markdown

 Multi-head attention is a concept that is orthogonal to self-attention or cross-attention - it can be used in both cases.
 In multi-head attention, we parallelise attention so that each head focuses on different aspects of the inputs relationship, allowing the model to capture diverse information from different perspectives.
 In the paper, authors say:

 > We found it beneficial to linearly project the queries, keys and values h times with different, learned linear projections to dk, dk and dv dimensions, respectively.
-On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding dv -dimensional output values.
+On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding dv-dimensional output values.
 These are concatenated and once again projected, resulting in the final values

 ![assets/images/attention/multi-head-attention.png](/assets/images/attention/multi-head-attention.png){: width="250" style="display:block; margin-left:auto;
 margin-right:auto" }